How can Miami Valley communities increase the share of our diets that comes from our “foodshed?”

 Ordinances and policies

-- Plan for food uses — Encourage creation of food businesses through land use and economic development plans.
-The “Resettle Youngstown” initiative, part of the Youngstown 2010 Plan, has led to a city policy allowing urban homesteads – houses with an adjacent 1-2 acre area for intensive urban food production.
+- Plan for food uses — Encourage the creation of food businesses through land use and economic development plans.
+The “Resettle Youngstown” initiative, part of the Youngstown 2010 Plan, has led to a city policy allowing urban homesteads (houses with an adjacent one- to two-acre area) for intensive urban food production.

 - Ohio EPA has a model zoning code to encourage organic waste composting and urban agriculture.